 In the majority of wrongful death cases, an insurance company representing the negligent party will pay out the claim.
 This is common in fatal accidents such as:

 However, if the party who caused the fatal accident doesn’t have insurance coverage, any judgment in the case could come from the party’s personal finances.
+In such situations, it becomes crucial to consult with a skilled personal injury attorney in Ellensburg.
 The court may force the negligent party to liquidate property or sell personal possessions to make the ordered payment.

 Understanding Lump Sum Payments